AmineDjeghri/awesome-os-setup/README.md

 - (optionnal) Run from CLI: go to  `System Properties -> Advanced System Settings -> Advanced -> Environment Variables -> System variable -> path` and add `C:\Program Files\Sublime Text` to the PATH environment variable to make it accessible from the terminal.
 Close the windows terminal and open a new one and run this command `subl`, it should open Sublime Text.
 #### <ins>Git-Bash</ins>:
 - You can use linux commands in window like SSH and Git !
 Download gitbash to have these commands added to windows Terminal.
 Open a new Windows terminal after the installation and run this command `git --version` you should see the following message `git version 2.39.1.windows.1`. that means the git command works !
+#### <ins>Windows Terminal</ins>
+- Always use windows terminal/powershell instead of linux
+- You can update to powershell 7 : Install it from Microsoft store.
+Close and then re-open your terminal window, Put powershell 7 as default.
 #### <ins>PyCharm or VScode</ins>:
 - I prefer to use PyCharm (Education version which is free) but here are the config for both, BECAREFUL when creating a project, you should use the anaconda python or wsl anaconda and not another one like virtualenv)
 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync

 #### other tools
-- .ssh key : generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password if you want, key name can stay the same)
+- <ins>ssh key</ins> : generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password if you want, key name can stay the same)
 Open file your_home_directory/.ssh/id_rsa.pub (example `C:\Users\AmineDjeghri\.ssh` with your favorite text editor to see the key.
-- <ins>Pycharm Jupyter Notebook<ins> : Use the one provided in Pycharm.
+- <ins>Pycharm Jupyter Notebook</ins> : Use the one provided in Pycharm.
 It provides better autocomplete.
 - <ins>Free Cloud GPU </ins> Google Colab you can either put your git repositories inside google drive to use them in colab, or directly import git repo inside colab without google drive
-- powershell 7 : Install it from Microsoft store.
-Close all the terminals than you have than run again windows terminal.
-Put powershell as default.

 - <ins>SFTP</ins> : Filezilla (work with private key: add it in edit/connection/sftp or use pageant)
 - Git emojis: https://gitmoji.dev/
 - Latex Handwriting recognition: https://detexify.kirelabs.org/classify.html